 Let's talk about passwords and access controls.
 They might not be glamorous, but they're your first line of defense against hackers, security breaches, and unauthorized access.

 Instead, opt for long, unique passphrases for each platform.
 Can't remember them all?
-Don't sweat it.
-A reputable password manager can do the heavy lifting for you.
+A reputable password manager or password management tools can do the heavy lifting for you.

 And what about access?
 Who has the keys to your social media accounts?